'Disappointing': Apple earnings highlight company's uncertain future

 All told, Apple made a profit of $4.18 per share, in line with estimates.

-Apple shares rose in the minutes after the Tuesday afternoon announcement, adding about three percent in after-hours trading.
+Apple shares rose after the Tuesday afternoon announcement, adding about 5.6 percent in after-hours trading.

-Cook had surprised Apple investors just two days into 2019, issuing a rare warning that the company's revenue would disappoint compared to the lofty expectations created by its iPhone-based success.
+Cook had surprised Apple investors on Jan 2. issuing a rare warning that the company's revenue would disappoint compared to the lofty expectations created by its iPhone-based success.
 The smartphone makes up the bulk of the company's revenue — and its growth — but a slowing upgrade cycle and worries about whether Chinese consumers would pay for Apple's pricey products had become a cause for concern.

 The warning also came as trade relations between the U.S. and China continue to sour.
 China is Apple's third-largest market by sales.
 On Monday, President Donald Trump's administration announced a litany of charges against Huawei, one of China's largest telecommunications companies and smartphone makers.